singhj/big-data-repo/hadoop/hadoop_in_gcp.md

 ```
 *    **Line endings.** Program files that were created on Windows machines often have Windows-style line endings that Hadoop doesn’t like.
 [Here](https://www.maketecheasier.com/convert-files-from-linux-format-windows/) are some ways of fixing it.

-The books files are now on the cluster master.